hackmtlca/user-to-token/README.md

 ## Context

 User to Token is a "safe" no password solution to store personal information.
 All your user information is stored in your one-time `JWT`.
-Our lead programmer, a security noob, told us that neither `XSS Injections` no `SQL Injections` should be possible.
+Our lead programmer, a security noob, told us that neither `XSS Injections` or `SQL Injections` should be possible.
 This said, during the past week, our `Sqlite Database` has been acting weirdly.
 Can you help us figure out why?

 ## Running the App